What is Tertiary Education?

-IB stands for the International Baccalaureate and students in years 11 and 12 complete the Diploma Program.
-The IB diploma is offered only at select schools in Victoria.
+IB stands for the International Baccalaureate and students in years 11 and 12 complete the Diploma Programme.
+The IB Diploma is offered only at select schools in Victoria.
 IB requires students to complete six subject areas: studies in language and literature, language acquisition, individuals and societies, sciences, mathematics, and the arts.
 The program prepares students for higher education courses, particularly overseas.
-Note that IB students get their results after VCE students, generally in first few days of January the year after graduating but this won’t impact their chances of being made an offer to tertiary courses they’re applying for.
+Note that IB students get their results after VCE students, generally in the first few days of January the year after graduating but this won't impact their chances of being made an offer to tertiary courses they’re applying for.
 Visit IB Australasia for more information.

 This program is similar to VCE however students do not sit exams and therefore do not receive individual study scores or an ATAR.
 Graduates are still eligible to apply for most vocational courses (e.g. TAFE courses), start an apprenticeship, or go straight into the workforce.